-Eli, the priest and spiritual leader, had two sons that did not know, fear, or obey God.
+Eli, the priest and Israel’s spiritual leader, had two sons that did not know, fear, or obey God.
 They despised and corrupted the offerings.
-They had sex with some of the young women who assembled at the door of the temple.
+They had sex with some of the young women who assembled at the temple door.
 Indeed, they were evil and perverse.
 And Eli did nothing to discipline them.

 But Hannah trusted God.
 She gave her son to God and had confidence God would take care of Samuel and accomplish His purpose through him.